altocms/alto-plugin-dev/README.md

-# alto-plugin-dev
-Alto CMS plugin for developers
+# Alto CMS plugin for developers